SilverCrocus/Phase-3-Data-Science/README.md

+# Submission files notes
+* I have done everything in my report notebook file.
+So my model creation is at the start of that file and near the end of the file is my Introduction-Conclusion and then at the very end is my Advance Features.

 # Required Software:
 * [Python 3.9+](https://www.python.org/downloads/)
 * Text Editor for Python ([Visual Studio Code](https://code.visualstudio.com/) with [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) installed is recommended)